Edward Elisha Phelps

-Edward Elisha Phelps (April 24, 1803 – November 26, 1880) was a prominent American physician.
+Edward Elisha Phelps (April 24, 1803 – November 26, 1880) was an American medical doctor.

-Education
+Early life and education

+Edward Elisha Phelps was born in Peacham, Vermont on April 24, 1803.
+His father, Dr. Elisha Phelps, removed to Windsor soon after his birth.

-He was a student for two years in medicine with Prof. Nathan Smith, then a resident of New Haven, Conn., but early in life settled in Cornish, N.H., and at Hanover.
-He graduated in Medicine at Yale, in the class of 1825.
+He was a student for two years in medicine with Nathan Smith, then a resident of New Haven, Connecticut, but early in life settled in Cornish, New Hampshire, and at Hanover.
+He graduated in medicine at Yale, in the class of 1825.

 Health and personal life

-Impaired health led him to go South for a time, during which he used his mathematical knowledge acquired at Norwich, assisting in the survey of the Dismal Swamp Canals, also following up on his studies in natural science, particularly in Botany.
-In 1828, he commenced his professional life in Windsor, when on September 4, 1830, he married Phoebe Foxcroft Lyon, of Boston, Mass., who with a daughter, survives him.
+Impaired health led him to go South for a time, during which he used his mathematical knowledge acquired at Norwich, assisting in the survey of the Dismal Swamp Canal, also following up on his studies in natural science, particularly in botany.
+In 1828, he commenced his professional life in Windsor, when on September 4, 1830, he married Phoebe Foxcroft Lyon, of Boston, Massachusetts.
+Both her and their daughter outlived him.

 Professional career

-In 1835 he was elected to the Professorship of Anatomy and Surgery in the medical school connected with the Vermont University, at Burlington, Vt.
+In 1835 he was elected to the Professorship of Anatomy and Surgery in the medical school connected with the Vermont University, at Burlington, Vermount.
 This chair he held for two years.

 He received from the Vermont University the honorary degree of A. M. in 1839.

 In 1841 he was appointed Lecturer on Materia Medica, Medical Botany and Medical Jurisprudence, in Dartmouth Medical College.

 In 1842 he was chosen Professor of Materia Medica and Therapeutics.

 In 1849 he was transferred to the chair of Theory and Practice of Medicine and Pathanatomy, then vacated by Prof. Joseph Roby.

 He retired from the work of teaching in the College and became Professor Emeritus of Theory and Practice of Medicine in 1871.

-After 1871 he occupied somewhat in constructing and filling the Museum of Pathological Anatomy, the money for which purpose was furnished by the gift his friend, Hon.
-Edwin W. Stoughton, as an evidence of his appreciation of the Doctor's services to himself, and of his professional eminence, and that he might aid others to attempt to reach like eminence.
+After 1871 he occupied somewhat in constructing and filling the Museum of Pathological Anatomy, the money for which purpose was furnished by the gift his friend Edwin W. Stoughton, as an evidence of his appreciation of the doctor's services to himself, and of his professional eminence, and that he might aid others to attempt to reach like eminence.